Hemang Joshi

 Dr. Hemang Joshi (born 31 January 1991) is an Indian politician and a member of the Lok Sabha from the Vadodara Lok Sabha constituency.
 He is a member of the Bharatiya Janata Party.
 In the 2024 general election of India, he defeated Jashpalsinh Mahendrasinh Padhiyar of the Indian National Congress by 582,126 votes.
+He is also the 15th president of the Bharatiya Janata Yuva Morcha since 17 August s previous career was in human resources.
+Joshi notably questioned opposition leader Rahul Gandhi over the well being of a fellow BJP MP after a scuffle in Lok Sabha.